Storm Of The Light's Bane - 1995 - Nuclear Blast

 Reinkaos - 2006 - Black Horizon

-Nodtveidt and Palmdahl formed the band in 1989.
-The Grief Prophecy demo appeared in 1990.
+Nodtveidt and Palmdahl formed the band in the autumn of 1989.
+Several members of the formative line-up were in the thrash metal band Siren’s Yell founded in 1988.
+The same was true of the members’ next band, Rabbit’s Carrot.
+The band’s first show was opening for Entombed with Mabe Johansson of Siren’s Yell and Rabbits Carrot on second guitar in 1990 and the Grief Prophecy demo appeared very late in 1990.
+Guitarist Zwetsloot joined in 1991.
 The same year brought the Into Infinite Obscurity 7" through Corpsegrinder Records.
-The band appeared on Black Sun's Slayer covers CD with The Antichrist and released an album for No Fashion.
+The band appeared on Black Sun's Slayer covers CD with The Antichrist and released an album for No Fashion, which was produced by Edge Of Sanity’s Dan Swano.
+The band shared a rehearsal space with At The Gates.
 After two new songs on a WAR sampler, the band appeared on the Death Is Just The Beginning sampler of Nuclear Blast and released Storm... on that label.
-1995 brought a European tour with Dismember and 1996 brought a US tour with At The Gates and Morbid Angel.
+1995 brought a European tour with Dismember, concerts with Cradle Of Filth and 1996 brought a US tour with At The Gates and Morbid Angel.
 Another Euro-tour with Satyricon followed.
+Jon and Johan Norman had joined MLO or Misanthropic Luciferian Order.
+The latter man would depart the fledgling organization, which would mean his departure from the act two years later.

 Nodtveidt was a fan of the live arena and against the then trend of shying away from popularity and live shows.
-The band's career was cut short when singer/guitarist Nodtveidt was arrested and jailed for homicide in the case of an Algerian immigrant.
+The band's career was cut short when singer/guitarist Nodtveidt was arrested and jailed for homicide in the case of a gay Algerian immigrant.
 A Swedish court sentenced the band leader to eight years in jail on 07.07.1998.
 Sources claimed Jon was influenced by his friend Vlad who had had run-ins with the law for beating up his girlfriend and that Vlad and Jon had previously threatened All of Abruptum.
 The victim's name was Josef Ben Maddour.
+Vlad was a founder of MLO.
+Jon and Vlad were arrested and eventually confessed to the murder.

 To coincide with the release of the Reinkaos album, out May 16th, 2006, the band filmed a unique video for the song Starless Aeon.
 Singer and guitarist Jon Nödtveidt commented that the band was “shooting scenes backwards, with the band literally having to perform their music and sing the lyrics backwards.
 The filmed sequences have then ultimately been reversed again, with an original backwards sequence playing forwards in sync with the album version of the song.
 The visual result appears rather sick and disturbing..."
 The album was self-released in Europe and licensed by The End Records in America.
 Jon also announced his intention to not grant interviews to the media.
-Following the half-hearted response to the band’s reunion album Reinkaos and its inability to obtain a bigger recording deal, Dissection has thrown in the towel.
+Following the half-hearted response to the band’s reunion album Reinkaos and its inability to obtain a bigger recording deal, Dissection had thrown in the towel.
 The band’s sole non-American/Swedish show outside Sweden would take place in June in Israel.
 In a blow to its extended farewell plans though, the shows in Israel were cancelled due to logistical difficulties with the promoter.
 Predictably, the band’s US shows were also cancelled after Jon was unable to procure a US visa.
 The band was also the subject of a live record and DVD however.
 Jon Nödtveidt was found dead on Wednesday, August 16th, 2006 in his apartment in Hässelby a suburb of Stockholm.
 He was 31 and had committed suicide next to a copy of The Satanic Bible.
+The presence of the Satanic Bible was later denied.
+Another source would claim a different book was found next to the corpse.

 DISSECTION - THE PAST IS ALIVE - NECROPOLIS